giannifontanot/workout-tracker/README.md

 ![Status Stable](https://img.shields.io/badge/Status-Stable-blue)
 [![MIT License](https://img.shields.io/badge/License-MIT%20License-brightgreen)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)
 # Workout Tracker
 When a person wants to develop the habit of exercising, it will be easier when there is a way to track progress.
 This application is designed to track your exercise and record the days and types of exercise performed.
+My task as a developer was to code the backend using MongoDB and upload it to Heroku.
+The application frontend was provided as startup code.

 ## Table of Contents
 - Workout Tracker
   * [Installation](#installation)